 Bottom line: the next time someone tells you “you’re ok, it’s just a strain,” think twice before taking their advice.

-Damage to soft tissue can be permanent if you do not give your body the extended time it needs to heal.
+Soft tissue injury can be permanent if you do not give your body the extended time it needs to heal.

 Instead of pushing yourself and risking further, lasting injury, seek help from an experienced attorney who can advise you on your rights to receive compensation for the costs and struggles that come with a long recovery.